Ross River virus disease

-Ross River virus disease (RRVD) is spread through mosquito bites.
-About 55%–75% of people who are infected do not feel sick.
-For those who do feel sick, symptoms of RRVD include joint pain and swelling, muscle pain, fever, tiredness, and rash.
+Most people who get Ross River virus do not feel sick.
+For those who do get sick, symptoms include joint pain and swelling, muscle pain, fever, tiredness, and rash.
 Most patients recover within a few weeks, but some people experience joint pain, joint stiffness, or tiredness for many months.

 Who is at risk?